CkyShaw/stylus-bem-mixins/README.md

 }
 ```

-### State (optional prefix)
+### State

-You will use it in some cases, such as getting dom elements
+This is optional prefix, you will use it in some cases, such as getting dom elements.

 ```stylus
 +b(form) {